 A visit to Wisconsin Point is a fun side trip if you have the time.
 I love the views of Duluth from the Wisconsin Point beach!

-Some other great side trips that aren't too far from Duluth...
+See my blog posts about other great side trips that aren't far from Duluth...

 Seven Bridges Road right in Duluth